binarynonsense/bn-blog/_posts/2012-07-18-micro-review-borderlands-pc.md

 ---

 Excellent visual design and addicting gameplay.
-Including the DLCs it offers an incredible amount of hours of fun.
+It offers an incredible amount of hours of fun, and has some good DLCs if you want even more.

 ![screenshot]({{ site.baseurl }}/images/posts/borderlands_01.jpg)